all Zweiradler Tours

 Dishwashing Utensils

-Detergent, Sponge (split into four small pieces), steel wool (split into two small pieces).
+Detergent, Sponge (split into small pieces), steel wool (split into two small pieces).

 38 g